cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 - Monitoring systems that might send signals
 - Any other services that interact with yours

-`--require-handler` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler.

-All in all, the new `--require-handler` flag in `pkill` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
+`pkill -H` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler.
+All in all, `pkill -H` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues -- signals still have many other problems as detailed in my previous article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

 The new functionality is in procps-ng 4.0.3, which should be in most distributions now.
-While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use.
-The `--require-handler` flag is one small step toward that goal.
-For new applications, I still recommend using more explicit IPC mechanisms when possible, but for existing systems, this flag can help prevent those dreaded midnight wake-up calls when logrotate innocently goes about its business. :-)
+While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use. `pkill -H` is one step towards that goal.
+For new applications, I still recommend using more explicit IPC mechanisms when possible, but for existing systems using signals, this flag can help prevent those dreaded midnight wake-up calls when logrotate innocently goes about its business. :-)

-And many thanks to [Craig](https://gitlab.com/csmall) for reviewing the patch!
+Many thanks to [Craig](https://gitlab.com/csmall) for reviewing the patch.